CREPIC21/businessRegistry/project_step_by_step.md

   - git push origin main
 - added GitHub action for automatic updates on the server once I push changes from my local machine to GitHub

+DEVOPS LEARNING
+- added Jenkins file for pipeline
+-- pipeline will build and push new image to DocketHub when new changes are committed to GitHub
+- added two Azure DevOps pipelines
+-- one for building and pushing new image to DocketHub when new changes are committed to GitHub -- another one for provisioning Azure K8S using IAAC and Terraform